Judd Trump excited for ‘dream’ final clash with Ronnie O’Sullivan

 O’Sullivan had effectively ended his semi-final as a contest after winning five of the eight frames in the morning session against Higgins to move two from victory at 15-9.

-But despite firing three centuries, O’Sullivan had been clinical rather than vintage as he mopped up after a succession of Higgins mistakes, the Scot showing his frustration by slamming his cue into the floor when he let his opponent in early in the 22nd frame.
+But despite firing three centuries, O’Sullivan had been clinical rather than vintage as he mopped up after a succession of mistakes by Higgins, the Scot showing his frustration by slamming his cue into the floor when he let his opponent in early in the 22nd frame.

 O’Sullivan did his best to prolong the inevitable, gifting Higgins two of the first three frames upon their resumption before a break of 83 belatedly got him over the line.